Neurotech-Hub/KepecsWheel/README.md

 The data is logged in a CSV file with the following format:

 ```
-datetime,count
+datetime,battery_voltage,count
 ```

 The ULP program counts the number of edges in the mouse wheel signal.
 Each edge is counted as 1/4 of a rotation.
 The edge count from the ULP is then divided by 4 to get the number of rotations and saved to the CSV file.
+Battery voltage is monitored to track power levels.

 ### CSV Naming